-Mesothelioma is a rare cancer of the tissue that lines the body's internal organs.
-The most common type of mesothelioma affect the sac that protects the lungs, called the pleura.
-This type of mesothelioma is known as pleural mesothelioma.
-Mesothelioma may also affect the tissue that surrounds abdominal organs, called the peritoneal membrane; this type of mesothelioma is known as peritoneal mesothelioma.
-In rare cases mesothelioma can also affect the intestines or heart.
+Mesothelioma is a rare form of cancer of the tissue that lines the body's internal organs.
+The most common type of mesothelioma affects the sac that protects the lungs, called the pleura.
+This type of mesothelioma is called pleural mesothelioma.
+Mesothelioma may also affect the peritoneal membrane, which is the tissue that surrounds the abdominal organs.
+This type of mesothelioma is called peritoneal mesothelioma.
+In rare cases, mesothelioma can also affect the intestines or heart.

 Video-assisted thoracic surgery

 Video-assisted thoracic surgery (VATS) is done in an operating room.
 A thin telescope attached to a video camera is inserted into your stomach through a small incision (surgical cut).
 Additional incisions are made and a surgical instrument is used to remove tissue.

 Open lung biopsy is done in an operating room.
 Your surgeon will make a small incision between your ribs.
 A surgical instrument is then used to remove a piece of your pleura.

 Your doctor may want you to have other tests, such as a computed tomography (CT) scan, a positron emission tomography (PET) scan, a stress test, a pulmonary function test (PFT), and a ventilation perfusion scan to see if the cancer has spread to other areas in your body and to test how your lungs are working.
 If you need to have any other tests, your doctor will discuss this with you.